mParticle/docs/src/pages/developers/migration/segment/index.md

 HTTP Endpoint: `POST https://s2s.mparticle.com/v2/events`

-The examples below include two core event types -  "Custom Event" API as well as an "Commerce Event".
-Depending on the type of event that you're migrating from your Segment `track` call, you may choose to use a Custom Event or a Commerce Event:
+The following examples illustrate two core event types:  Custom Event and Commerce Event.
+Depending on the type of event that you're migrating from your Segment `track` call, use either a Custom Event or a Commerce Event:

 :::code-selector-block
 ```json